JaehwanJeon/Testing_torch/README.md

 📁 File Structure
 The project is organized into modular Python scripts to manage earthquake generation, data preprocessing, model training, and results analysis for various hysteretic models.
+The datasets used will be made available upon request.
+Please contact the authors for access.

 .